 If you're sending Colorado pre-lien notices, it's important to get all the details right.
 If you're receiving prelims, it's important to know what you're looking at and know what to do in followup.
 Since prelims are subject to a lot of complex rules and requirements, this can all be difficult.
 And, since there may be different rules, requirements, and even notices depending on job or role, it can be even more complicated.
 These are some frequently asked questions about the Colorado notice process.

-A Notice to Owner may be given by personal delivery, by leaving the notice at the owner’s (or superintendent of construction’s, agent’s, architect’s, or financing institution’s) residence or place of business with someone in charge.
+A Notice to Owner may be given by personal delivery, by leaving the notice at the owner’s (or superintendent of construction’s, agent’s, architect’s, or financing institution’s) residence or place of business with some person in charge.

 We are GCs in Colorado and want to send preliminary notices with our estimateIs it okay to send a voluntary preliminary